Masoud-Fatemi/NTN_2022/README.md

 Links: 54,027
 Country Distribution: Most users are from Finland (37%) and Sweden (43%), with Iceland being the least represented (2%).

-## Usage
-This dataset is intended for academic research and analysis focused on the empirical structure of social relations within the Nordic Twittersphere.
-Users are encouraged to cite our paper in any resulting work.

-For any queries or further information, please contact masoud[dot]fatemi[at]uef[dot]fi